1. Do I have to have a disability to enter?

 We welcome all sorts of mobility aids on the course.

 Absolutely.
-We encourage friends and family and anyone up for a wonderful day out to come along and encourage participants over the finish line.
-What’s more, there will be a free family festival showcasing the best in accessible attractions to keep all ages entertained throughout the day.
+We encourage friends and family and anyone up for a wonderful day out to come along and encourage participants.
+What’s more, there will be a festival of inclusivity showcasing the best in accessible attractions to keep all ages entertained throughout the day.
 Keep an eye on our festival page for updates on the day’s attractions.

 Spectators will be able to line the course where there are barriers in place, but we ask that visitors stay clear of the route where there are no barriers as we want to avoid pedestrians crossing in front of participants.

-15. My friend/family member is unable to run but has a place; can I run using their entry?
+14. My friend/family member is unable to participate but has a place; can I run using their entry?

 Places in Parallel are not transferable except in the case of extenuating circumstances.
 Please contact us for guidance.

-16. Is there a race capacity for Parallel?
+15. Is there a maximum capacity for Parallel?

 No – the more the merrier.
-We encourage large groups of friends, family and corporates to take part, side by side.
+We encourage large groups of friends, family and corporates to take part.

 If you are a UK registered charity you can buy charity places.
-If you are an overseas charity wishing to participate in Parallel, please contact us at email@example.com
+If you are an overseas charity wishing to participate in Parallel, please contact email@example.com

 If you have bought your own place it is not a prerequisite, but we encourage all participants to make the most of all their hard work and fundraise for a good cause.